KaushalDokania/hello-world/README.md

 # hello-world
 My first repo

-This is the readme file in the child1 branch.
+This is the readme file in the child1 under master.